amogh1216/pitch-predictor/README.md

 # pitch predictor

-Pitch Predictor is a LSTM-powered MLB pitch prediction full-stack web application.
-The application itself is a live dashboard for MLB games, and hosts a custom-built LSTM that predicts pitch types in real-time.
+Pitch Predictor is a LSTM-powered MLB pitch prediction application.
+The application itself is a full-stack live dashboard for MLB games, and hosts a custom-built LSTM that predicts pitch types in real-time.
 It consists of a FastAPI backend that has endpoints for the purpose of model inference (pitch prediction) and retrieving live data, as well as a React frontend for visualization and interaction.

 ## Repository Structure